GoogleChrome/web.dev/src/site/content/en/blog/codelab-payment-and-address-form-best-practices/index.md

 </figure>

 It's extremely important to correctly add all available `autocomplete` values to payment forms.
-It's quite common for sites too miss oout the `autocomplete` value for the card expiry date and other fields.
-If a single `autofill` value is wrong or missing, users will need to retrieve physical cards to manually enter card data, and you may lose out on a sale.
+It's quite common for sites to miss out the `autocomplete` value for the card expiry date and other fields.
+If a single `autofill` value is wrong or missing, users will need to retrieve their actual card to manually enter card data, and you may lose out on a sale.
 If autofill on payment forms doesn't work properly, users may also decide to keep a record of payment card details on their phone or computer, which is highly insecure.

 {% Aside %}
 Research shows that [it may be better to use separate select elements for month and year](https://baymard.com/blog/how-to-format-expiration-date-fields) rather than a single input.
 It's up to you which you think is